bruin-data/bruin/docs/vscode-extension/panels/side-panel.md

 ### 2. Columns
 - Lists the columns associated with the asset.
-- Each column displays:
+- Each column shows:
   - **Name**: The name of the column.
   - **Type**: The data type of the column (e.g., string, number).
-  - **Quality Checks**: Any quality checks associated with the column.
+  - **Quality Checks**: Any quality checks linked to the column.
   - **Description**: A brief description of the column's purpose.

 ### 3. Settings
 The Settings tab has two main sections:

 #### a.
 Bruin CLI Management
-- Allows users to install and update the Bruin CLI.
+- Allows you to install and update the Bruin CLI.
-- A button is provided that, when clicked, sends the command to the terminal based on the operating system.
+- A button is provided that, when clicked, sends the command to the terminal based on your operating system.

 #### b.
 Connection Management
-- Users can manage their connections, including:
+- You can manage your connections, including:
-  - **Add Connection**: Users can add new connections by providing the necessary credentials.
+  - **Add Connection**: Add new connections by providing the necessary credentials.
-  - **Update Connection**: Users can update existing connections.
+  - **Update Connection**: Update existing connections.
-  - **Delete Connection**: Users can delete existing connections.
+  - **Delete Connection**: Delete existing connections.